 - is it affordable?

 These questions would then shape the content on our landing page.
 We’d lead with our competitive advantage so customers know why they should choose us over other food delivery options.
 Then, we’d make sure we used images and copy to make our products look and sound appealing.
-And we’d make sure answers to key questions like delivery coverage and delivery cost was easy to find.
+And we’d make sure answers to key questions like delivery coverage and delivery cost were easy to find.

 E-Commerce customer journey - Persuade me

 When customers reach the next stage of the e-Commerce customer journey, they’re almost but not quite on the point of buying.

-The goal here is to nudge those who have doubts over the line into buying.
+The goal here is to nudge those who have doubts over the line.

 But there are other subtler, longer-lasting ways to persuade customers to buy.
 For example, many businesses use social proof to do this.

 This is when you show that other customers have tried and enjoyed the product.
 You highlight positive reviews and testimonials.
 These reassure new customers.
 If others have tried it and rated it positively, there’s less risk in buying. (see Robert Cialdini’s book Influence for more on social proof).

 Another commonly used persuasion tool is scarcity.

 Scarcity works on the principle that the less available a product is, the more we want it.
 We fear missing out on the chance to buy it.
 It’s what drives limited time offers and online exclusives, for example.
 For our pizza shop, we’d create a compelling offer for new customers.

 Get a 20% discount on your first order, until the end of the month, for example.
 That “end of the month” tells them they’ll miss out if they don’t order in time.
 This can be hard to resist. (see our advanced e-Commerce techniques article for more on scarcity).

 For customers who hadn’t yet made it to the website, we’d deliver those same social proof and scarcity messages using posts and paid ads on social media.
 We could encourage customers to rate and recommend us.
 For example, we could give them money off their next order for leaving a review.